 The Comm Lab is designed to tutor students across the curriculum in all stages of oral presentations.
 Students can receive help with developing speaking outlines, creating visual aids, and increasing confidence in delivery.
-Additionally, Students have the opportunity to record their presentations in our rehearsal studio and receive tutor feedback.
+Additionally, students have the opportunity to record their presentations in our rehearsal studios and receive tutor feedback.
 Students can also learn techniques for controlling public speaking anxiety.
 Come visit us upstairs in the library in room 2264.
-Please see our RRCC webpage for current hours.
+Please see our RRCC webpage for current hours: www.rrcc.edu/communication/comm-lab

-Call: 303.914.6239 or email: Marlene.Adzema@rrcc.edu Financial Information and Assistance
+Call: 303.914.6239 or email: marlene.adzema@rrcc.edu

+Financial Information and Assistance